Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 Bullchip 5: Microchips are passive devices that only activate by a scanner.
 The scanner sends radio waves to an antenna, capacitor and chip that modulates the field and the scanner interprets the results as backscatter.
 The antenna is not a selective receiver and can intercept, generate current with, and re-radiate other electromagnetic waves in the environment.
 There are also potential hazards from stray electromagnetic fields.
 The components of pet microchips can consist of ferrous materials and so there are also hazards from MRI and magnets.

 Bullchip 6: Microchips consist of electronic components encased in bio-compatible glass.
 These are the chips most commonly displayed.
 However, manufacturers have added polymers to bond (interact) with the tissues of the animal to prevent migration.
 These polymers can contain all kinds of toxins as impurities that migrate to the surface over time.
 Bio-bond is a porous polypropylene.
 Datamars has introduced an entirely polymer pet microchip with an undisclosed composition.
 Their patent suggests it is a silicon filled polyester.
-Parylene, a polymer of aromatic compounds, has also become a coating for pet microchips, with no cancer studies available.
+Parylene C (AKA chlorinated poly-dimethybenzene) has also become a coating for pet microchips, with no cancer studies available.

 When a microchip is implanted in a cat or dog they suffer pain through acute inflammation for at least three days.
 The inflammatory response continues for approximately a month until the implant is covered with scar tissue so animals need care and considerations for some time after implant.
 Implant techniques into the pets tissues and plastic coatings are intentionally designed to be inflammatory, to cause the inflammatory response that covers the microchip with scar tissue.
 The American Veterinary Medical Association (AVMA) sites an independent study on beagles where only 87 of 90 implants formed the scar tissue.
 So what happens with the inflammatory response when no scar tissue forms?
 Does it never start or never stop?

 These plastic coatings are said to be put on pet microchips to prevent migration, a major failure of the microchip system.
 There are no third party studies that show any of them actually do that.
-Are our pets being exploited to field test materials for medical implants?
+The use of such coatings leads to questions about experimentation.

 Glass is a non-crystalline amorphous solid.
 It can contain impurities also.
 Although the diffusion of them to the surface is very slow, there are still issues.
 Lead is commonly added to glass to make it easier to process.
 What are the protections from the use of lead in the glass of pet microchips?
 Just what is bio-compatible glass?
 One manufacturer gives heavy metal specifications for their pet microchip transponder glass as, “The heavy metal content for the elements lead, cadmium, mercury and hexavalent chromium is below 100 ppm.”
 That would be 0.01%.
 Does the pet guardian know to ask for specifications on the glass used for their pet’s microchip?
 And just what should they be?